sameem420/HackerRank_30DaysofCode/Day 4 - Class vs. Instance/challenge.md

 Task

-Write a Person class with an instance variable, , and a constructor that takes an integer, , as a parameter.
-The constructor must assign  to  after confirming the argument passed as  is not negative; if a negative argument is passed as , the constructor should set  to  and print Age is not valid, setting age to 0..
+Write a Person class with an instance variable, age, and a constructor that takes an integer, initialAge, as a parameter.
+The constructor must assign initialAge to age after confirming the argument passed as initialAge is not negative; if a negative argument is passed as initialAge, the constructor should set age to 0 and print Age is not valid, setting age to 0..
 In addition, you must write the following instance methods:

-yearPasses() should increase the  instance variable by .
+yearPasses() should increase the age instance variable by 1.

 amIOld() should perform the following conditional actions: